You may find these visa and immigration topics helpful as a new student or scholar.

 Selecting Travel Dates

 - You may enter the U.S. up to 30 calendar days before the start date on your I-20 or DS-2019.
 The start date is found in item #5 on the I-20 or item #3 on the DS-2019.
-Note: Transfer students (who have transferred their immigration record to W&M) are not bound to this rule.
+Students who recently attended another U.S. school and have transferred their immigration record to W&M are not bound to this rule.

 - You must arrive in the U.S. on or before the start date on your I-20 or DS-2019.

-- If your travel will be delayed, causing you to arrive in the U.S. after the start date, you must notify the Reves Center so we can amend your SEVIS (Immigration) record.
+- If your travel will be delayed so you arrive in the U.S. after the start date, contact the Reves Center so we can update your SEVIS (Immigration) record.

-- If you live in on-campus housing, consult with Residence Life about when housing is open or closed during breaks and holidays at various times during the academic year, as you may need to make other housing arrangements for these periods.
+- If you live in on-campus housing, consult with Residence Life about when housing is open or closed during breaks and holidays at various times during the academic year, as you may need to arrange other housing for those times

 Traveling to the U.S.